-Cardiff, the capital of beautiful Wales and one of the UK’s most popular and historic cities.
-The city is famous more many things but do you know everything about this wonderful city?
-Delve into our list of facts about Cardiff, one or two may surprise you!
+Cardiff is the capital of Wales and one of the UK’s most popular and historic cities.
+The city is famous for many things, but do you know everything about this wonderful city?
+Delve into our list of facts about the history of Cardiff, one or two may surprise you!

-1. One of the Smallest Capitals in Europe
+1. Cardiff is one of the Smallest Capitals in Europe

 Cardiff was granted city status in 1905, but it wasn’t until 1955 when it was decided that the city will be named the capital of Wales.
 This makes Cardiff not only one of the smallest capitals in Europe but also one of the newest.

 Cardiff is a city made famous through its production and exporting of coal.
 The revenue generated through the exportation of coal enabled the city to continue to grow and develop, and by the 20th century, it was the greatest exporter of coal in the world.

 The world’s first £1 million deal was also closed in the Cardiff Coal Exchange in 1907.

 Cardiff is widely regarded as being the city with the most castles in the world.
 The most famous amongst these is Cardiff Castle, which has stood for nearly 2,000 years at the heart of the city.
 Situated just a 10-minutes’ walk from our very own Clayton Hotel Cardiff, Cardiff Castle attracts millions of tourists each year with tours available 7-days a week.